rowlandcoping/smokingbuns/README.md

  ### Contact (additional)

- - Could add a google map widget, or failing that I like the idea of a map drawn in the western style.
+ - Could add a Google Map widget, or failing that I like the idea of a map drawn in the western style.
 My imagework may or may not be up to that!
- - May be worth adding the social links again, but it ought not be necessary because I expect them to be very prominent in the footer.
+ - May be worth adding the social links again, but it should not be necessary because I expect them to be very prominent in the footer.

  ## UX - Skeleton
  ([back to top](#smoking-buns))